-The sprawling Port of Virginia is really more than just a single port.
+The sprawling Port of Virginia is more than just a single port.
 It is a complex of multiple terminals and ports.
 The complex includes four marine terminals and one container transfer facility, all located on the Hampton Roads Harbor, expansion out to Craney Island, and the inland port at Richmond.

 - Virginia International Gateway.
-This is a privately-owned terminal, although it has been leased for the long-term to the Virginia Port Authority.
+This is a privately-owned terminal, although it has been leased for the long term to the Virginia Port Authority.
 It is highly automated and handles container shipping.

 - Virginia Inland Port.
 This smaller port is 220 miles inland and first opened in 1989, the first time the port was extended so far away from the rest of the facilities.

 - Richmond Marine Terminal.
 Previously known as the Port of Richmond, this facility joined the Port of Virginia in 2010.
 It is located on the banks of the James River and is owned by the city of Richmond.
-Barge service to the terminal provides an alternative to truck and rail for moving cargo from the main harbor further inland.
+Barge service to the Terminal provides an alternative to truck and rail for moving cargo from the main harbor further inland.

 Accidents at the Port of Virginia

 With such a busy and prosperous port complex, it’s no wonder that accidents happen at all of the facilities.
 Negligence can be a big player in maritime accidents, but the nature of the work is naturally conducive to accidents.

 Another worker sadly died at the Portsmouth Marine Terminal in 2011 after being struck by a moving forklift.
 The worker was a slinger, using a radio from the pier to guide crane operators.
-As she stood on the pier directing, another worker driving a forklift picked up a load of steel bins, moved forward and struck the slinger.
+As she stood on the pier directing, another worker driving a forklift picked up a load of steel bins, moved forward, and struck the slinger.

 Legal Rights and Maritime Resources

 Whether you work in the port or one of the terminals or you work on a ship, you have rights under federal maritime law.
-Your employer is required to provide you with a certain amount of compensation when you get hurt on the job, as long as the accident was not caused by your own negligence.
+Your employer must provide you with a certain amount of compensation when you get hurt on the job, as long as your negligence did not cause the accident.

-As a seaman working aboard a ship you have rights under the Jones Act.
-If you are injured and someone else’s negligence contributed to the accident, this law provides you with a way to file a claim and start a lawsuit if your employer refuses to pay you or will not pay what you think you are owed.
+As a seaman working aboard a ship, you have rights under the Jones Act.
+If you are injured and someone else’s negligence contributed to the accident, this law allows you to file a claim and start a lawsuit if your employer refuses to pay you or will not pay what you think you are owed.

 The next time you experience an injury at work that has you sidelined, don’t accept limited compensation or no money at all.
-Fight for what you are owed and let a maritime lawyer be there to guide you, to represent you, and to make sure you understand what steps to take to get back on your feet and back to work.
+Fight for what you are owed and let a maritime lawyer be there to guide you, represent you, and ensure you understand what steps to take to get back on your feet and back to work.